stride3d/stride-docs/en/diagnostics/STRDIAG002.md

 The Content Mode mutates the object which is currently in the member.
 As this is not possible with the current Serializers, only mutable Types are supported for Content Mode.
-Immutable types in this context are primitive types and string.
+Immutable types in this context are none reference types and string.

 ## Example